signalfx/splunk-otel-collector/cmd/translatesfx/README.md

 signalFxAccessToken: {"#from": "/etc/signalfx/token"}
 ```

-would be translated into an Otel `include` config-source:
+would be translated into an OTel `include` config-source:

 ```yaml
 config_sources: